Author: Cookie Madness

 - 1 stick (4 ounces) unsalted butter (114 grams), melted and cooled

 - Divide the bittersweet chocolate in half.
 Place half (6 oz) of the bittersweet chocolate, and the unsweetened chocolate in the top of a double boiler over, but not touching, simmering water.
-Heat the mixture, stirring occasionally, until the chocolates are melted and smooth.
+Heat the mixture, stirring occasionally, until the chocolate is melted and smooth.
 Remove from the heat.
 Alternatively, you can melt the chocolate in a microwave using 50% power and stirring at 30 to 60 second intervals.

 - Mix the flour, baking powder, and salt in a bowl and set aside until needed.